 They can also be planted in areas where the soil is too shallow for normal planting -such as stony ground - or even below a few inches of gravel.
 Now there's an idea for a gravel garden path!
 Use the earlier flowering varieties such as Tete a Tete, and they will flower at a time (February) when the garden path is not too often used, and will be over and done with by the time the path is back to normal use.
 Plant them at the edges of course.

 Generally, dwarf Daffodils are grown as permanent fixtures - at the front of shrub borders, in rockeries, brightening up the otherwise 'dead' herbaceous borders, bringing cheer nearer to the house in patio pots.
-The possibilities are endless.
+The possibilities for mini Daffodil bulbs are endless.
 And, the bulbs are generally reasonable prices so experimenting is not out of the question. just plant a few in a new environment.
 If successful (likely) they can be left to multiply - and they all do that.
 If not successful (rarely) then dig them up after flowering and replant elsewhere.

 Planting of Dwarf Daffodils - such as the Narcissus cyclamineus in the image - should take place as soon as possible after end of August.
 This will allow the roots to get established in their new home before the winter proper sets in. as with virtually all bulbs, they should be planted at a depth that is around twice that of the actual bulb.
 So for many such bulbs the planting hole will just be a few inches deep.